department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

     <dd>Atlanta, GA 30329</dd>
 </dl>

 - Apply in person at your nearest VA medical center or clinic.
 Bring the 10-10EZ form with you.
-[Find a VA medical center or clinic near you](http://www.va.gov/directory/guide/division.asp?dnum=1).
+[Find a VA medical center or clinic near you](http://www.va.gov/directory/guide/division.asp?dnum=1).<br /> [Download the 10-10EZ](http://www.va.gov/vaforms/medical/pdf/1010EZ-fillable.pdf).

 <div class="call-out" markdown="1">

 ### What do I need to complete the 10-10EZ?

 - Your most recent tax return
-- Social security numbers for yourself and your qualified dependents
+- Social Security numbers for yourself and your qualified dependents
 - Account numbers for any current insurance programs in which you're already enrolled

 </div>